 The Department of Health (Department) continues to receive questions and requests for guidance from hospitals, health systems, and their representatives on their responses to Coronavirus Disease-2019 (COVID-19) and whether measures being implemented or contemplated are compliant with the statutory and regulatory requirements under the jurisdiction of the Department.

-The Department is issuing the below guidance to update the guidance issued on July 10, 2020.
+The Department is issuing the below guidance to update the guidance most recently updated on October 27, 2020.

 Emergency Preparedness Plans and Reporting